Go back to main site

-XTerm resources (mousewheel zoom, spawn...)
+XTerm X resources

 If you are still using command-line switches to setup your terminals, I recommend you have a quick read about .Xdefaults or xrdb, you can start with xrdb(1)'s man page.
 This is how you set specific application resources on old-school X programs, such as xterm(1).
 You can usually find all the resources for an app on its man page.